Imbolc 2023: Honoring the Pagan Blessings of Midwinter

 You can do this through manifestations, meditations, or just writing them down in your spiritual journal or grimoire.
-Creating a vision board to go along with your intentions is a wonderful way to help you visualize them into fruition.
+Creating a vision board to align with your intentions is a wonderful way to help you visualize them to fruition.

 Imbolc is a wonderful time to light candles and incorporate candle magic or the magic elements of fire, water, air, earth, and spirit into your spiritual rituals.

 As you continue to set your intentions for the year, consider creating a sigil and adding sacred geometry symbols increased power and effectiveness.

 Practicing scrying divination will also help you prepare for the new year ahead, or you could dive more into your spiritual practice and learn more about different types of spiritual paths.

 If you incorporate Brigid into your spiritual practice, creating Brigid’s cross is a wonderful Imbolc ritual!
 Brigid’s Cross is a protective symbol that is typically made a few days before Imbolc.